tfeldmann/Biorobotic-Arm/readme.md

     >> AUTOLEVEL ON      <-- hold the angle you currently have
     >> AUTOLEVEL OFF     <-- disables autolevel
-    >> AUTOLEVEL TOGGLE  <-- toggles between ON and OFF
     >> AUTOLEVEL H       <-- Keep the wrist parallel to the ground
     >> AUTOLEVEL V       <-- Keep the wrist orthogonal to the ground